Singapore Comics Showcase

 In the 1930s, the cartoons began to cover more local topics and issues.
 This can be attributed to the editorship of Dai Yinglang at Wenman Gie (World of Literature and Cartoons), the arts supplement of Nanyang Siang Pau.
 Dai wanted the cartoons to document the lives of the locals, especially the poor.
 Influenced by the Chinese writer, Lu Xun, he believed that art should serve the people and that it could spark radical changes in thinking and in society.
 These works marked the early signs of discontentment with British colonial rule in Singapore.

 However, with the outbreak of the Sino-Japanese War in 1937, the Chinese press and its cartoons refocused their attention on the war efforts back in China, with anti-Japanese cartoons appearing on the front page of the Nanyang Siang Pau.
-When Japan finally invaded Singapore in 1942, many Chinese writers and artists, including cartoonists, were executed during Operation Sook Ching, a military campaign aimed at ridding Singapore’s Chinese community of its anti-Japanese elements.
+When Japan invaded Singapore in 1942, many Chinese writers and artists, including cartoonists, were executed during Operation Sook Ching, a military campaign aimed at ridding Singapore’s Chinese community of anti-Japanese elements.
 In response to this, and in memory of his fallen comrades, artist Liu Kang published Chop Suey, a collection of cartoons depicting Japanese atrocities in Singapore, in 1946.

 Cartoons of the 1950s and 1960s

 The Japanese Occupation of Singapore was a clear indication that the people could not depend on the British for protection and that they should strive towards independence.
-While the cartoons of the 1950s reflected the anti-colonial fervour of the times, it was not just proIndependence cartoons that were popular.
+While the cartoons of the 1950s reflected the anti-colonial fervour of the times, it was not just pro-independence cartoons that were popular.
 Cartoons had a part to play in shaping the culture and values of a fledgling nation that was transitioning from colonial rule to self-government.
 Cartoons in the 1950s were also moralistic in tone, attacking the economic problems of the day and highlighting social and moral decay.

-Western culture was perceived as being synonymous with decadence, and thus, detrimental to the Malayan culture that the local politicians, artists and writers were trying to engender.
+Western culture was perceived as being synonymous with decadence, and thus detrimental to the Malayan culture that local politicians, artists and writers were trying to engender.
 This rallying call eventually crystallised into policy in 1959 when the People’s Action Party came to power and declared war against this cultural and moral erosion.

 By the early 1960s, cartoons had morphed into a consensus-building tool.
 Cartoons began to pointedly illustrate larger political interests, moving away from the fiery anti-colonial images of the 1950s to support the merger with Malaya.
 What the government wanted was a “peaceful revolution”, as cited in a Ministry of Culture publication in 1960.
 In line with this, cartoons in Sin Chew Jit Poh promoted social cohesion, such as the learning of Malay to create a new Malayan culture and the passing of the Women’s Charter that outlawed polygamy.